qusr08/Blockchain/README.md

 > - --- Added transitions between main menu states
 > - --- Added some post-processing effects
 > - Added "floating" animation to UI text and buttons
-> - Made buttons turn a random block color when hovered
+> - Made UI buttons turn a random block color when the mouse is hovered over them
-> - --- The level now auto-restarts when the player block dies
+> - The level now auto-restarts when the player block dies
 > - --- An undo button was added to help with puzzle solving
 > - --- You can now free-look around the player by holding down the right mouse button and moving the mouse around
 > - Implemented multiple developer tools
 >	- Added bitmasking for surrounding edge tiles to limit the time it takes to build levels
 >	- --- Added grouping system for buttons/doors to make it easier to build levels
 >	- --- General code cleanup and improvements